abilandz/NAT3054/Lecture_3/make.md

   Other supported keywords by the **message()** command can be found in the official documentation at this [link](https://cmake.org/cmake/help/latest/command/message.html).

-* **include()** &mdash; This commands loads and in-lines the **cmake** code from a separate file.
-The relative paths will be by default resolved from the current working directory.
-It's usage is illustrated with a few code snippets:
+* **include()** &mdash; This command loads and in-lines the **cmake** code from a separate file.
+The relative paths will be resolved by default from the current working directory.
+Its usage is illustrated with a few code snippets:

   ```cmake
   # Load personal cmake functions:
   include(myCmakeFunctions.cmake) # error, if file doesn't exist